Cloning a Virtual Machine DB System

 - Host and domain URL: Combines the host and domain names to display the fully qualified domain name (FQDN) for the database.
 The maximum length is 64 characters.

-- Private IP address: Optionally, you can define the IP address of the clone.
-This is useful in development contexts where you create and delete clones of the same source DB system over and over, and you need each new iteration of the clone to use the same IP address.
-If you specify an IP address that is currently in use within the subnet, the cloning operation will fail with an error message regarding the invalid IP address.
+- Private IP address: Not applicable for RAC systems.
+Optionally, for single-instance DB systems, you can define the IP address of the clone.
+This option is useful in development contexts where you create and delete clones of the same source DB system over and over.
+A defined IP address allows each new iteration of the clone to use the same IP address.
+If you specify an IP address that is in use within the subnet, the cloning operation fails with an error message regarding the invalid IP address.

 Provide information for the initial database of the clone: